chuyskywalker/capacitor/readme.md

 # ⊣⊢ Capacitor
 > HTTP request repeater

-Capcitor is a queue-based, HTTP request forwarding agent.
+Capacitor is a queue-based, HTTP request forwarding agent.
 It can be used like an Event pub/sub system or as a background job processing queue.

 ## Basic Install